Amaha / / / Bipolar Disorder: Signs and Symptoms

 How is Bipolar Disorder Diagnosed?

-Diagnosing bipolar disorder is a complicated process that requires careful clinical assessment, as there are no specific blood tests or brain scans that can give a definitive diagnosis of the condition.
+Diagnosing bipolar disorder requires careful clinical assessment, as there are no specific blood tests or brain scans that can give a definitive diagnosis of the condition.
 Mental health professionals rely on detailed evaluation of symptoms, medical history, and standardised diagnostic criteria.

-The diagnosis of bipolar disorder follows the criteria established in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is the standard reference used by mental health professionals.
+The diagnosis of bipolar disorder follows the criteria established in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) or the ICD-11, which are the standard references used by mental health professionals.
 To be diagnosed with bipolar disorder, a person must have experienced at least one episode of mania or hypomania.

 Assessment Process for Diagnosing Bipolar Disorder